Settings

 - Display: Borderless fullscreen or windowed

-- Video: Medium quality, shorter intro
+- Video: Medium quality, shorter intro (or disable)

 - Audio: Lower volumes for desktop use